Skip to main content

 PawTracks may earn a commission when you buy through links on our site.

 There are many reasons why your feline fur baby should remain exclusively indoors, but it’s all the more important to keep your cat inside during the winter months.
 A blanket of snow may look stunning, but it makes it difficult for outdoor kitties to find their way home.
 The potential for accidents also increases due to decreased visibility and the presence of black ice.
-Even if your cat stays indoors all the time, you’ll still need to take extra steps to keep her warm during the winter.
-Some homes are naturally drafty, and with snow and ice accumulating on utility lines, the chance of power outages increases during winter.
-Wondering how to keep cats warm in cold weather?
-Here are nine useful tips to get you started.

 Cats in cold weather

-According to Dr. Michael Arpino, a veterinarian at Veterinary Wellness Center of Boerum Hill (New York), “Most cats handle cold temperatures very well.… As a general rule of thumb, anything below 45 degrees Fahrenheit is too cold.”
+According to Dr. Michael Arpino, a veterinarian at Veterinary Wellness Center of Boerum Hill (New York), “Most cats handle cold temperatures very well … As a general rule of thumb, anything below 45 degrees Fahrenheit is too cold.”
 Allowing your cat to spend time outdoors in temperatures below 45 degrees Fahrenheit puts her at risk of developing hypothermia and frostbite.
 And if you have a hairless cat, the risk is substantially greater.
 Thanks to their warm, thick coats, most cats can stay relatively warm year-round if they’re kept indoors.
 But if you live in an older home that’s prone to growing chilly, there are steps you can take to ensure your fur baby stays warm.

 1. Play dress-up with your cat